linuxdeepin/dde-manual-content/src/assets/dde/en_US/d_dde.md

 1. On the homepage of Control Center, click ![default_applications_normal](../common/default_applications_normal.svg).
 2. Select a file type.
 3. Click ![add](../common/add.svg) below to add a desktop file (usually at /usr/share/applications) or a specified binary file as the Default Applications.
-4. The application will be added to the list and set as Default Applications automatically.
+4. Add it to the list and check it, it will be set as a default application.

 #### Delete Default Applications